 Deceleration is defined in the ARC-PA 5th Edition Standards as the loss of a student from the entering cohort, who remains matriculated in the physician assistant program.
 The recommendation to offer a deceleration plan is provided by the SEPC.
 The Program Director makes the final decision.
 The MPAS program is cohort based, and courses are only offered once a year.
 Therefore, deceleration plans are only valid for one (1) year.
 A student that is decelerated will be required to reapply to the MPAS program by submitting a new application.
 The student will only be able to join the next incoming class with an available open seat: the maximum incoming class size is forty-five (45) students.
 Students who enter into a deceleration plan agreement with the MPAS program must meet all terms and conditions outlined in the plan within the specified timelines.
-Students who do not comply with the deceleration plan will not be accepted to the program.
-Decelerated students return with the same academic standing (e.g., warning or probation) they had prior to deceleration.
+Students return with the same academic standing (e.g., warning or probation) they had prior to deceleration.